 To evaluate your savings strategy:

-- Good Performance: If you consistently meet or exceed your savings targets, you are effectively prioritizing your financial security.
+- Good performance: If you consistently meet or exceed your savings targets, you are effectively prioritizing your financial security.

-- Average Performance: If you are saving but not reaching your targets, consider adjusting your budget to increase contributions.
+- Average performance: If you are saving but not reaching your targets, consider adjusting your budget to increase contributions.

-Poor Performance: If you are not saving regularly, it’s crucial to reassess your budget and spending habits to prioritize building your savings.
+Poor performance: If you are not saving regularly, it’s crucial to reassess your budget and spending habits to prioritize building your savings.

 2.6.
-Manage Debt Strategically
+Manage debt strategically

 Debt can be a significant drain on your freelance finances.
 If you have existing debt, make it a priority to manage it strategically.
 Focus on paying down high-interest debt first, such as credit card balances, as these can quickly erode your income.